GothenburgBitFactory/tw.org/content/docs/taskserver/package.md

 # [2.1] Installation

-Installing Taskserver from a binary package is the simplest option, but you will need to refer to your package manager\'s documentation and procedures for doing this.
+Installing Taskserver from a binary package is the simplest option, but you will need to refer to your package manager's documentation and procedures for doing this.

 Take a look at the [Download](/download/#dist) page for examples.
 Generally there are too many package managers to make a complete list with instructions here.